HeitorSpectre/TTG-Tools/README.md

 ## Special Thanks

-- Den Em for allowing the source code to be uploaded
+- [Den Em](https://steamcommunity.com/id/DenEm) for allowing the source code to be uploaded.
-- Aluigi for the source code of `ttarchext`
+- [Aluigi](https://aluigi.altervista.org/) for the source code of `ttarchext`.
-- Taylor Hornby for the C# source code of Blowfish encryption
+- [Taylor Hornby](https://github.com/defuse) for the C# source code of Blowfish encryption.
-- Gdkchan, Stella/AboodXD for the Nintendo Switch swizzle method
+- [Gdkchan](https://github.com/gdkchan), Stella/[AboodXD](https://github.com/aboood40091) for the Nintendo Switch swizzle method.
-- Daemon1 and tge for the PS4 swizzle algorithm
+- [Daemon1](https://reshax.com/profile/8-id-daemon/) and tge for the PS4 swizzle algorithm.
-- Josh Tamely for the Oodle wrapper
+- [Josh Tamely](https://github.com/Tamely) for the Oodle wrapper.
-- Hajin Jang for the Zlib wrapper
+- [Hajin Jang](https://github.com/ied206/ZLibWrapper) for the Zlib wrapper.
-- [Nemiroff](https://github.com/Nemiroff/TTG-Tools) for fixing a bug in the Font Editor
+- [Nemiroff](https://github.com/Nemiroff/TTG-Tools) for fixing a bug in the Font Editor.
-- [Krisp](https://github.com/KSP0O) for adding Xbox and Wii textures support and font editing with Swizzle
+- [Krisp](https://github.com/KSP0O) for adding Xbox and Wii textures support and font editing with Swizzle.
 - [Pashok6798](https://www.zoneofgames.ru) for all your support to the community and for trusting us.
 - [Benny](https://quickandeasysoftware.net) for sending the encryption key for Poker Night at the Inventory - Remastered.
 - [Gekonnn](https://github.com/gekonnn/lenctools) for LencTools.